Movie Review: STAGE FRIGHT (1987)

 1987’s Stage Fright gives us the rarest version of the irredeemable asshole horror character; one who’s the most interesting person in the movie.

 To be clear, this isn’t a movie teeming with compelling characters.
 Nor is it apparently a movie with a plot capable of sustaining a 90-minute runtime, as we’ll get to.
-Somehow it remained largely watchable, however, in part because the premise is intriguing enough, and because of our irredeemable asshole, Peter.
+Somehow it remained largely watchable, however, in part because the premise is intriguing enough, the visuals are pretty good, and because of our irredeemable asshole, Peter.

 Peter is the director of a play.
 He is arrogant and overly demanding, especially for a guy who will later admit that he hasn’t had much success in the industry.
 His greed and callousness is partially responsible for most of the movie’s carnage (although, to be fair to him, most of the movie’s carnage is the fault of the homicidal slasher killer stalking our victims, as you might expect).
 He is specifically written to be hated from basically the very first time he opens his mouth.